Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Results

 \subsection{Prediction Phase}

-We now use the sample generated from the posterior distribution of $\boldsymbol{\delta}$, and, in particular, $\boldsymbol{\theta}$, to construct an emulator for the numerical solution to the ODEs.
+We now use the sample generated from the posterior distribution of $\boldsymbol{\delta}$, and, in particular, $\boldsymbol{\theta}$, to construct an emulator $Q(\boldsymbol{\theta}, \mathbf{x}, t)$, as defined in~\eqref{emul}, for the numerical solution to the ODEs.
 We let $N_1 = 20$, $N_2 = 50$ and $N_3= 50$.
 It could be noted that this value of $N_1$ is quite small compared to the rule of thumb of \cite{LSW2009} that the sample size should be approximately ten times the number of input dimensions (in this case $p=5$).
 However, we found that, due to the concentration of the posterior, this value was sufficiently large to produce an adequate emulator and avoid numerical instability in the inversion of $\mathbf{P}_1$.
-To assess the adequacy of the emulator, we created a test design of the same size and implemented the diagnostic methods of \cite{OW2016}.
-In particular, the mean squared errors between the numerical solution and the predictive mean were $1.5 \times 10^{-3}$, $0.015$ and $0.076$ for each of the $K=3$ dimensions of $\boldsymbol{\mu}(\boldsymbol{\theta};\mathbf{x},t)$.
-The overall coverage of the 95\% predictive intervals was 94.2\%.
+To assess the adequacy of the emulator, we created a test meta-design of the same size (as above, a space filling sub-sample with a candidate list excluding the points from the original meta-design) and implemented the diagnostic methods of \cite{OW2016}.
+In particular, the root mean squared errors between the numerical solution and the predictive mean were $3.4 \times 10^{-2}$, $0.19$ and $0.40$ for each of the $K=3$ dimensions of $\boldsymbol{\mu}(\boldsymbol{\theta};\mathbf{x},t)$, respectively.
+The overall coverage of the 95\% predictive intervals, as assessed on the test design, was 89.0\%.